Joe E. Brown: Hollywood's Nicest Guy

 Joe E. Brown

-Joe was born in 1891, and grew up during the heyday of the circus.
-Joe knew from the second he saw a poster advertising the “big top” that he wanted to be an acrobat.
-And as one of seven children in a loving, but very impoverished family, at the tender age of ten, Joe wanted to contribute to the family finances.
+Joe E. Brown was born in 1891, and grew up during the heyday of the circus.
+From the moment he saw a poster advertising the “big top,” Joe knew he wanted to be an acrobat.
+And as one of seven children in a loving, but very impoverished family, at the tender age of ten, Joe also knew he wanted to contribute to the family finances.

 So he ran away from home to join the circus.

 Well, not exactly.
+It was actually quite the opposite.
 Joe had his parents’ blessing to leave home and become an acrobat.
-As such, Joe later joked that he was:
+As Joe himself later joked, he was:

 “…probably the only performer in the history of the business who didn’t run away from home to join the circus.”